 Clean your cheese drawer to make delicious Fromage Forte.
-Served hot or cold, no one will know you repurposed cheese + reduced food waste to make an unbelievably simple, sensational cheese dip into an elegant appetizer.
+Served hot or cold, an unbelievably simple, sensational cheese dip or elegant appetizer.

 If you are a cheese eater, you probably have leftover pieces that just sit there…waiting.

-Fromage Fort, (strong cheese) is one way the French use leftover cheese.
+Fromage Fort, (french for strong cheese) is one way the French use leftover cheese.
 The beauty of this recipe is that nearly any cheese will do.

 Any.
 Cheese.
 Will.
 Do.